Gino Gradkowski: Atlanta Falcons

 Gradkowski was picked up off waivers by the Atlanta Falcons on September 7, 2015.

 Carolina Panthers

 On March 10, 2016, Gradkowski signed a three-year, $3.15 million free agent contract with the Carolina Panthers.
 He also received a $400,000 signing bonus with $450,000 guaranteed.
 With Pro Bowler Ryan Kalil starting at center, Gradkowski would act as the backup center and guard.
 When Kalil left with a shoulder injury in Week 11, Gradkowski became the starting center the next week before suffering a knee injury later that game.
 Both Gradkowski and Kalil were placed on injured reserve on November 29, 2016.

 On September 2, 2017, Gradkowski was placed on injured reserve.
 He was released on September 8, 2017.

 New York Jets

 On August 15, 2018, Gradkowski signed with the New York Jets.
 He was released on August 31, 2018.

 Denver Broncos (second stint)

-On November 12, 2018, Gradkowski signed with the Denver Broncos following an injury to Matt Paradis.
+On November 12, 2018, Gradkowski signed with the Broncos following an injury to Matt Paradis.